Last Updated on February 28, 2023 by The Filtery

 Just-Okay / Not-Great Hand Sanitizer Brands

-Here are some more brands we investigated which we can’t fully recommend:
+Here are some more brands I investigated which I can’t fully recommend:

 100% Pure: 100% Pure carries a lot of great non-toxic and organic products, but unfortunately, their hand sanitizer contains triethanolamine, which is a known irritant/allergen.

-Babyganics: Personally, I think it’s especially shameful to greenwash products that are made for babies and marketed toward parents.
-Babyganics’ alcohol-free hand sanitizer contains benzalkonium chloride as its active ingredient, which can cause severe skin, eye, and respiratory irritation and allergies.
+Babyganics: Babyganics’ alcohol-free hand sanitizer contains benzalkonium chloride as its active ingredient, which can cause severe skin, eye, and respiratory irritation and allergies.
 It’s not suitable for anyone with allergies, sensitive skin, or skin conditions like eczema.
-Pass.

 Mrs. Meyer’s: Not terrible, but contains several not-great fragrance ingredients.